 The next higher layer may let the macRSLNenabled FFD associate the RSLN-enabled PAN as a repeater through the use of the MLME-ASSOCIATE.request primitive (6.2.2.1).
 A repeater shall generate or modify the RSLN Relaying Specification IE (5.2.4.25) when relaying data frame, acknowledgement frame, and MAC command frames.

-Only the last outer repeater may accommodate end devices.
-The last outer repeater shall insert the RSLN Relaying Specification IE in the frame from the end device or remove the RSLN Relaying Specification IE from the frame transmitted to the end device.
+Only the outmost repeater may accommodate end devices.
+The outmost repeater shall insert the RSLN Relaying Specification IE in the frame from the end device or remove the RSLN Relaying Specification IE from the frame transmitted to the end device.
 An end device may join the RSLN-enabled PAN by requesting DSME-GTS allocation.

 In an RSLN-enabled PAN, to support the multiple requirements on the quality of relaying between the PAN coordinator and a device, three grades of synchronous link access are provided: grade 0 for transmitting delay sensitive data, grade 1 for the reliable transmission of data, and grade 2 for the best effort data transmission.

+The repeater receives frames in the repeater mode.
+(5.1.6.2) The received frames are relayed to the slot-link which is selected according to the relaying direction and the type of slot-link receiving a frame.

 Figure xx- Cyclic-superframe and tiers of RSLN-enabled PAN, and Synchronous Relaying

+5.1.6.2 Reception and rejection

+Insert before 5.1.6.3;

+If the MAC sublayer is in the RSLN repeater mode (i.e. macRSLNenabled is set TRUE), it shall accept only frames that satisfy all of the following filtering requirements:

+— The Frame Type field shall not contain a reserved frame type.

+— The Frame Version field shall not contain a reserved value.

+— If a destination PAN identifier is included in the frame, it shall match macPANId or shall be the

+broadcast PAN identifier.

+— If a short destination address is included in the frame.

+— If the frame type indicates that the frame is a beacon frame, the source PAN identifier shall match

+macPANId unless macPANId is equal to the broadcast PAN identifier, in which case the beacon

+frame shall be accepted regardless of the source PAN identifier.

+— If only source addressing fields are included in a data or MAC command frame, the frame shall be

+accepted only if the device is the PAN coordinator and the source PAN identifier matches

+macPANId.

 MAC frame formats